ducksouplab/ducksoup/README.md

 One may develop DuckSoup in a container based from `docker/Dockerfile.code` (for instance using VSCode containers integration).

-This Dockerfile prefers specifying a debian version and installing go from source (rather than using the golang base image) so it's possible to choose the same OS version than in production and control gstreamer (apt) packages versions.
+This Dockerfile prefers specifying a Debian version and installing go from source (rather than using the golang base image) so it's possible to choose the same OS version than in production and control gstreamer (apt) packages versions.

 `docker/Dockerfile.code.golang_image` is an alternate Dockerfile relying on the golang base image.